 Now, let us see in detail how SD-WAN works better in the same branch office.

 Virtual WAN – The virtual WAN delivers the network overlay through various links, from various service providers.
 This forms a uniform layer of bandwidth, providing high performance and availability to the applications.

-Optimization in cloud –The cloud-based applications require several new techniques and approaches in deployment.
-If the communications are happening in the cloud, then the performance is assured even during the peak situations and during a network congestion.
+Optimization in the cloud –The cloud-based applications require several new techniques and approaches in deployment.
+If the communications are happening in the cloud, then the performance is assured even during the peak situations and during network congestion.

 Simplified infrastructure – SD-WAN provides network services in the cloud, data center, and regional offices.
 Since SD-WAN provides flexibility through automation, it simplifies the configuration during the network congestion and in policy definitions.

 Pay only as per the requirement – SD-WAN enables the organization to deploy the WAN services either on-premises or in the cloud.
 The cloud-based configuration enables the organization to achieve cost-effective services and enables to pay as per the requirement.